 The major provides the common basics for all students in the theory, history, and criticism of film and television, while at the same time it asks that students take at least one course with a production component.
 Beyond this, the major allows students not only to shape their own emphasis within it (for instance, history and criticism or screenwriting), but also to take at least one additional course relevant to their emphasis outside the department.

 Students interested in majoring should familiarize themselves with the major's requirements as well as the department's course offerings and descriptions.
 To help you with your planning, you may also use our Film & Media Studies Major Worksheet.

 Majors are required to complete a Culminating Experience.

-Students intending to pursue a Film and Media Studies major must meet with the department Chair to discuss their planned course of study previous to submitting a plan in DartWorks.
-When contacting the Chair please copy the department administrator so they can assist you as well.
+Students intending to pursue a Film and Media Studies major must meet with the department Major Advisor prior to submitting a plan in DartWorks.

 Students may also be double majors.
 In addition to film and media studies, past students have majored in English, Physics, Environmental Studies, or Linguistics.
 Although a double major calls for careful organization and planning, your advisor will serve as a helpful resource in this process.